 - A. Licensed physician;

 - B. Health department;

 - C. Military service; or

 - D. Official record from another educational institution in Arkansas.

-- E. An immunization record printed off the statewide immunization registry with the Official Seal of the State of Arkansas.

 The proof of immunization must include the vaccine type and dates of vaccine administration.
 Documents stating "up-to-date", "complete", "adequate", and the like will not be accepted as proof of immunization.
-No self or parental history of varicella disease will be accepted as history of varicella disease must be documented by a licensed physician, advance practice nurse, doctor of osteopathy or physician assistant.
+No self or parental history of varicella disease will be accepted.
 Valid proof of immunization and of immunity based on serological testing shall be entered into the student's record.